rubymonsters/ruby-for-beginners/source/11-writing_classes/06-interaction.md

 What happens when you run that?
 It works, right.
 This should output `Hi!` to the screen.

-However, how can Anja greet Carla?
-Well, she knows the person to greet (she has been passed as an argument to the method) so she can ask her for her name:
+However, how can Anja greet Carla, specifically?
+How can any person greet any other person?
+Well, the method knows the person to greet (she has been passed as an argument to the method) so she can ask her for her name:

 ```ruby
 class Person